Top 5 Reasons Commuters Should Consider an Electric Bike

 That number was down almost 30,000 from the prior year, perhaps, because of the lack of investment in bike lanes or similar infrastructure.
 Or perhaps because of how long bicycle commutes can take or the effort needed to make them.

-Many cycling advocates believe electric bikes could change this trend and encourage more Americans to ride to work or school.
+Many cycling advocates believe eBikes could change this trend and encourage more Americans to ride to work or school.
 Here are five reasons commuters should consider an electric bike.

 No. 1: Better Health